pschool-in/curriculum/content/science/food-5.md

 Roots
 Stem

-Which state id chief producer of tea in India?
+Which state is chief producer of tea in India?
 Assam
 Kerala
 Karnataka